jimitab/slate/source/index.html.md

 --------- | ------- | -----------
-email | Yes | It should be user's email address. password | Yes | It should be user's password. retype | No | Parameter value is not needed. full_name | Yes | Parameter value is not needed. email_verified | No | Static N is passed.
+email | Yes | It should be user's email address. password | Yes | It should be user's password.

 >Example Success Response: